kubic-project/microos-o-o/blog/_posts/2023-04-02-state-of-microOS-Desktop-Plasma.md

    fun, it just isn't going to happen, no matter how many end users want it to.

 Long and short of it: my daily driver is actually going to be GNOME for right now, because I actually need to use my computer.
-Right now, microOS Desktop Plasma is putting obstacles in my way.
+As much as I personally prefer KDE to GNOME, MicroOS Desktop Plasma is putting obstacles in my way.
 I do have another machine here that still has Plasma on it, for testing things on actual hardware.
 I'm not throwing my hands up, grabbing my ball, and going home.
 I also don't want to to be giving any false hope that I'm going to magically wake up tomorrow and pull the proverbial magic rabbit out of my hat.